 Submissions must be completed online by 5pm EST on November 9, 2018, In order to qualify for the early bird deadline, your online submission must be complete by October 19, 2018 - including: all necessary uploaded documents and product, as well as payment.
 The 12 physical copies of the product required for Album Artwork of the Year must be received in the CARAS office by November 9, 2018 by 5pm EST however if you submit by the early bird deadline your product must be in the office by 5pm EST on October 19.

 Yes.
 Once all fields are entered properly during the submission process you will be prompted to a screen which will allow you to pay online with VISA, MasterCard or AMEX.

 No. Applications must be completed and submitted online via the website (www.junosubmissions.ca), including uploading your music.

-Exception: If you submitted to Album Artwork of the Year, you will complete the online submission process and mail 12 copies of your album, vinyl or DVD into the CARAS office by the November 10, 2017 deadline day.
-However, if you submit by the early bird deadline your product must be in the CARAS office by October 20, 2017 at 5pm EST in order to qualify for early bird pricing.
+Exception: If you submitted to Album Artwork of the Year, you will complete the online submission process and mail 12 copies of your product to the CARAS office by the November 9, 2018 deadline day.
+However, if you submit by the early bird deadline your product must be in the CARAS office by October 19, 2018 at 5pm EST in order to qualify for early bird pricing.